hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 An user interface application that displays in-game information and calculates DRC points for you during your run or your replay.

 # What's new
+- 1.2.1: Add WBaWC demo and fix some bugs
 - 1.2: Add warning and MoF scoring formula
 - 1.1: Add Settings button
 - 1.0: Finish console version, move to GUI version